Diagrammatization and Abduction to Improve AI Interpretability With Domain-Aligned Explanations for Medical Diagnosis: Technical approach

-Now, we exploit the embedding representation learned from murmur segmentation by feeding it into fully-connected layers $F_{y_0}$ to predict initial diagnosis $\hat{y}_0$.
-This would be more accurate than a base CNN, since it benefits from the added multi-task learning to predict $\hat{\bm{m}}$ too. \revb{This is equivalent to System I thinking of the dual process theory~\cite{kahneman2011thinking} that is intuitive and quick, while the full Peircean abduction process is equivalent to System II thinking that is rationale and slower.
-Additionally, we infer the murmur heart phase $\hat{\phi}_0 = [\hat{y}_0 == \text{MS}]$ as diastolic or not (systolic).}
+Using the embedding representation learned from murmur segmentation by feeding it into fully-connected layers $F_{y_0}$, we predict an initial diagnosis $\hat{\bm{y}}_0$ based on perception.
+This would be more accurate than a base CNN, since it benefits from the added multi-task learning to predict $\hat{\bm{m}}$ too.